 Can astrology tell you about your past life?

-"Past life astrology is the belief that our birth chart holds insight about where we came from before entering into this world,” says astrologer and tarot reader Clarisse Monahan.
-"It points to what lessons and strengths we come into this life with and also where we have some learning and lessons to undertake."
+In certain schools of astrology, it’s thought that your birth chart “holds insight about who you were and where you came from before entering into this world,” says astrologer and tarot reader Clarisse Monahan.
+“Past life astrology points to what lessons and strengths we come into this life with and also where we have some learning to undertake."

-Vedic astrology, which is linked to the Hindu belief system that believes in reincarnation, also references past lives.
-“Our accumulated karmas of past [lives] get manifested in this present life,” says Kamlesh Trivedi, a Vedic astrology expert for the Nebula astrology app. “[Vedic astrology] strongly believes that a soul waits for the right constellation or star to be born on Earth.”
+Vedic astrology, which is linked to the Hindu belief system that includes reincarnation, also references past lives.
+“Our accumulated karmas of past [lives] get manifested in this present life,” says Kamlesh Trivedi, a Vedic astrologer for the Nebula astrology app. “[Vedic astrology] strongly believes that a soul waits for the right [zodiac] constellation or star to be born on Earth.”